parmarakhil/interview-questions/AWS/EventBridge, CloudTrail, Config/readme.md

         1. EventBridge builds upon and extends Cloudwatch events
         2. Has extra bus feature and schema registry capability
         3. Later Cloudwatch events will be replaced with EventBridge
+    9. It has integration with third party applications also
 2. CloudTrail
     1. Way to get governance, compliance and audit for your AWS account
     2. It is enabled by default